WilliamAnimate/bad-linktree/README.md

 ## Pros & Cons

-This isn't perfect, but you should take a look.
+This isn't perfect, but i've tried my best!

 ### Pros

 * **No watermark** at the bottom of the page.

-* **No forced ads** if you don't want it to.
+* **No forced ads** by default, but you can add your own ads... if you really want to.

 * **You have full control** over the page by styling your own css, adding your own JS, and even editing the HTML.
 This is simply a starting point.

 * **Nearly zero limitations**: Lets say some specific website TOS doesn't allow `x`, but your whole point revolves around `x` and you want to make it themed like such (and `y` isn't an option)<br>
 ...Or simply you can't find one with such a permissive license...

+* **Fully responsive** webpage.
+Though to be fair, it isn't that hard to make it responsive, its simply buttons with text on it.

 ### Cons

 * **Spaghetti** html and css.

-* **Poor documentation** sorry guys.
+* **Poor documentation** sorry.

 * **You have to host it yourself** or you can simply use github pages.

+* **No advanced color customization** you can only select 1 color or something.

 ## Working browsers

-Tested and displays properly on...
+Tested and works as WilliTended™ on...

+**Windows 10** 22H2 OS Build 19045.3393 64 bit on a 1920x1080 display.

-**Firefox** 116.0.3
+**Firefox** 117.0

-> Only known problem: Firefox isn't good with animations, expect performance issues.
+> Only known problem: sometimes, having backround blur causes performance problems.
 Firefox L right here
 >
 > [https://greensock.com/forums/topic/15937-is-it-me-or-firefox/](https://greensock.com/forums/topic/15937-is-it-me-or-firefox/)

 **MS Edge** 116.0.1938.62

-> Scroll a lot and edge freezes.
+> May have perf problems here.
 Common edge L.

 **DuckDuckGo (browser)** whothehellknowswhichversion (WebView2 115.0.1901.200)